-What makes social media popular is how it gives people the ability to connect with people from across the globe.
-They can talk to each other without fail and regardless of distance as long as there’s internet connection.
+What makes social media popularity is how it gives people the ability to connect with people from across the globe.
+They can talk to each other without fail and regardless of distance as long as there’s an internet connection.

 As a result, social media transformed how we live our lives.
-Instead of holding meetings at the office, they can hold a video conference at the comfort of their homes.
+Instead of holding meetings at the office, they can hold a video conference in the comfort of their homes.
 This is especially true nowadays especially with threats like COVID-19 disrupting one’s livelihood.
-Using these channels allow you to work your way around obstacles so you can still carry out your business.
+Using these channels allows you to work your way around obstacles so you can still carry out your business.

 This reason is what makes social media appealing to marketers and businesses alike.
 They can reach out to their target audiences more effectively with less friction.

-Marketing on social media requires you to publish text and images that their followers can see which could lead to higher engagement and conversions.
+Marketing on social media requires you to publish text and images that your followers can see which could lead to higher engagement and conversions.

 As simple it sounds, however, you can’t just publish posts and expect conversions from the get-go.
 To find success in social media marketing, you need to develop a plan that will lay down the foundation of your strategy.